marciof/Eon/specification/language.md

 # Coding Style

-English is the official language used throughout code and documentation.
+English is the official language used throughout the code and documentation.

-Line length should be 80 characters maximum, since going over that limit can often indicate it needs to be refactored for readability.
+Line length should be 80 characters maximum, since going over the limit can indicate issues with readability.

 ## Documentation

-Documentation is written in the [CommonMark](http://commonmark.org) format.
-In general, verbs that are also nouns are avoided to prevent ambiguity.
+Documentation is written in [CommonMark](http://commonmark.org) format.
+In general, verbs that are also nouns should be avoided to prevent ambiguity.

 ## Naming